-We’ve been trying to support these little schools for the past few years.
+We’ve been trying to support these little schools over the past few years.
 We’ve donated books, computers, and other materials and supplies.
-It’s been a well-intentioned but ad-hoc, irregular, and, I realize, far from effective effort.
+It’s been a well-intentioned but ad-hoc, irregular, and, I realize, far from comprehensive effort.

-One of my 2016 goals is to step things up a little on this front.
-With the help of a friend who has recently retired from a career in education in the States and who is now living in the town of Mariato, just outside Los Islotes (while her house at Los Islotes is being built), we’re going to open this year a Student Center for kids in the area interested in learning.
+One of my primary 2021 goals is to step things up on this front.
+With the help of our Los Islotes Project Manager Carlos Correa, we intend finally to open this year a Student Center for kids in the area interested in learning.
 It’s a first step toward starting a school.

 A landowner in the area has donated a piece of land in a central location.
-Live and Invest Overseas and Los Islotes will provide the money to build and outfit the four-room schoolhouse.
-Peg, my friend who knows something about running a school, will volunteer her own time and recruit additional volunteers to help her with teaching, tutoring, and administration.
+Live and Invest Overseas and Los Islotes will provide the money to build and outfit a four-room schoolhouse.
+We’ll hire an administrator and recruit additional volunteers to help her with teaching and tutoring.